gkaguirrelab/combiExperiments/code/lightLogger/README.md

 ## Current State

 The project state is currently such that recordings can be made and saved from all sensors at their target FPS, either individually or simultanously, via code written and C++.
 Recordings are made continuously for a given duration (up to ```2^32-1``` seconds) and buffers of ```10``` seconds are written to disk in parallel to active capture.
 This uses a double buffer stragegy, writing one buffer while recording and fill another, switching between them when each recorder has captured enough frames for that buffer.
+As we are unable to guarantee perfect FPS, the writing process will **automatically** swap the buffers every ```12``` seconds.
+This gives ```2``` seconds of leeway in case things are moving a little slowly.
 This also includes using the automatic gain control *(AGC)* that we wrote ourselves to adjust world camera settings on the fly.
 However, it does **not** include downsampling of the world camera.
 This functionality has been completed individually, located in downsampled.cpp, but has not yet been included in ```rpi_cpp.cpp``` (name to change in the future, too).
 Therefore, the data written to disk for the world camera is entirely dummy data.

 Recordings can also be analyzed using the ```parse_chunks_binary``` function located in ```Pi_util.py```.
 This will parse the serialized data for each chunk, as well as the ```.csv``` file denoting the duration of the recording and how many frames were captured in total by all the sensors.
 You can then analyze sensor data in ```10``` second intervals *or* flatten this array for a given sensor and analyze performance for the entire recording.